How does Prednisone work for sinus infection?

 Prednisone is often considered for treating sinus infections when other antibiotics take longer to relieve and improve symptoms.
 It also effectively relieves pressure and congestion.

-It should be kept in mind always to follow the dosing regimen and instructions prescribed by your healthcare provider to avoid any unwanted side effects of the corticosteroids
+Always follow the dosing regimen and instructions prescribed by your healthcare provider to avoid any unwanted side effects of the corticosteroids

 How quickly does Prednisone (Deltasone) work for sinusitis?